richClubb/adventofcode/2023/day05/Languages.md

 ## go

-Not done this one yet as I couldn't get the devcontainer feature to work correctly.
-May come back to this at a later date.
+Initial feel is that I don't like Go very much as the language seems very picky about what is 'allowed' and the conventions seem forced.

 ## Python

 This was the first implementation which was quick and dirty.
 Worked well and was very useful for helping when I wanted to figure out the range based calculation.
-I really didn't want to have to do that in C
+I really didn't want to have to do that in C.

 ## Rust

 A lot smoother than I'd anticipated.
 The use of the rayon crate and the 'par_iter' function was beautiful.
+I like Rust a lot.

 ## Zig

 I don't like zig very much.
-I dislike the build system.
+I dislike the build system as it's a bit difficult to fathom.
 The syntax isn't bad and I like the use of the test code inside the module.